kagantmr/zuzu/docs/processes.md

 ## Scheduler (`kernel/sched/sched.c`)

-Zuzu uses a simple round-robin scheduler.
+zuzu uses a simple round-robin scheduler.
 All ready processes sit in a linked list.
 On each tick, the scheduler picks the next process in the list, performs a context switch, and updates the current process pointer.

 <!-- TODO: document sched_init(), sched_add(), sched_remove(), schedule() -->
 <!-- TODO: explain current_process global and why it's important for IPC and syscall handling -->